Peter K. Rosen is a partner in the Los Angeles office and the former Global Chair of the Insurance Coverage Litigation Practice.

 - Surety bonds

-Most recently, Mr. Rosen was the lead lawyer for the retail leaseholder at the World Trade Center in the massive insurance coverage litigation arising out of the 9/11 attacks.
+Most recently, Mr. Rosen was the lead lawyer for the retail leaseholder at the World Trade Center in the prodigious insurance coverage litigation arising out of the 9/11 attacks.
 His role in the World Trade Center insurance coverage litigation gained him worldwide recognition.

 Mr. Rosen's practice also includes: